 Instructions

-- Loosen the bulb: Place the garlic bulb on a flat cutting board with root side down.
+- Loosen the Garlic bulb: Place the garlic bulb on a cutting board.
 Make a fist and smash the garlic bulb.
+Alternatively, place a chef's knife over it and then smash it.
 This breaks the roots and loosens the bulb.
-Now separate the individual cloves.
+Now separate the individual cloves with your hands.

-- Crush and Peel: Trim off the root edge of the clove.
-Place it on a cutting board and gently smash it.
-This loosens the peel from the clove.
-Now simply separate the cloves from their peels.
-Works great for peeling a handful of cloves.
+- Smash and Peel: Trim off the root edge of the clove.
+Place it flat side down on the cutting board.
+Place the broad end of the knife over it such that the sharp end is facing away from you.
+Gently smash it to loosen the peel from the clove.
+Now, separate the cloves from the peels.

-- Slice: Place the whole, peeled garlic clove on your cutting board and slice swiftly through with a knife into thin, even slices.
+- Slice Garlic: Place the whole, peeled garlic clove on your cutting board and slice it into thin, even slices.

-- Using a Garlic Press: Place the peeled garlic clove in chamber of the garlic press and squeeze the two handles together.
+- Place the peeled garlic clove in chamber of the garlic press and squeeze the two handles together.
 Fine and even pieces of garlic every time.

-- Using a Microplane: Hold the Microplane in one hand and the peeled garlic clove in the other.
+- Hold the Microplane in one hand and the peeled garlic clove in the other.
 Use gentle pressure to go back and forth against the plane of the grater.

 Notes